nyazadzhiev/SFA-TeamProject/Assignment 9/Workforce-management/README.md

 # Introduction
-TODO: The Workforce Management?API?is a platform for?tracking who is in and out of the office and general? management of sick leaves,?requests?for?vacations (paid?and non-paid)?and the respective approvals.?
-The system orchestrates the?workforce?availability,tracking time offs, approvals and sick leaves.?
+The Workforce Management API is a platform for tracking who is in and out of the office and general management of sick leaves,?requests?for?vacations (paid?and non-paid)?and the respective approvals.
+The system orchestrates the workforce availability, tracking time offs, approvals and sick leaves.

 # Getting Started
 * the git ignore file used is the one which is given by Azure for Visual Studio.